-“I hope you’re taking two tents” insisted my mum as I was about to leave on a camping trip in the dunes with my girlfriend.
+“I hope you’re taking two tents” insisted my mum as I was about to leave on a camping trip to the dunes with my girlfriend.
 We drove away laughing and I left my poor mum, with her victorian values, horrified at the thought her son was rebelling against convention.

 I was born at home, a regular British bloke, in Croydon, just south of London, England.
-With parents who celebrated 53 years of marriage and three younger sisters following that same tradition, I learned to dance to a very different drum.
-My mum desperately wanted me to be ‘normal;’ but, that was not to be my fate, fortunately!
-I was destined to live the life of a renegade.
+With parents who celebrated 53 years of marriage and three younger sisters following that same tradition.
+I learned to dance to a very different drum.
+My mum desperately wanted me to be ‘normal’ but, that was not to be my fate.
+Fortunately I was destined to live the life of a renegade.

-When or how I became the black sheep is hard to determine.
+When or how I became the family black sheep is hard to determine.
 I was basically a good kid, went to Sunday School, sang in the Church choir, joined cub scouts and played sports.
 In 1966 my mum came to Windsor Castle to see her most royal majesty Elizabeth II present me with my Queen Scout award.
 I loved scouts, the camping and parades but eventually got sick of all the rules and regulations, pomp and ceremony and blind adherence to tradition.

-My innocence further dissipated with sexual predators like my scoutmaster, my ‘Young Covenanters’ priest and then the gay guy in Paris.
+My innocence got further dissipated by sexual predators like my scoutmaster, my ‘Young Covenanters’ priest and then the gay guy in Paris.
 He found me and my hitchhiking schoolfriend trying to sleep under a bridge along the Seine.
 The offer of a warm shower with a soft bed was hard to refuse but his insistence that homosexuality was now legal in the UK and we should all be doing it was not ok with us.
 It was 1968, revolution was in the air, and the times they were achangin’.

 I escaped from the madness of my youth yet found more craziness in all the places I travelled.
 I searched for nirvana but settled for a rugged rural district on the remote pacific island of Hawaii, downslope from the worlds most active volcano.
 I bought a piece of raw jungle and founded an ecovillage with a bunch of anarchistic busking jugglers.
 My HICCUP circus grew into a thriving community hub called S.P.A.C.E.